Dejan Parezanović: Bežanija and Spartak Subotica

 At the beginning of 2016, Parezanović moved to Bežanija.
 He made one appearance for the club in an away match against Dinamo Vranje.
 That summer, he signed with Serbian SuperLiga side Spartak Subotica, but moved on loan to Bačka 1901 shortly afterward.
 For the second half-season, Parezanović optionally loaned to OFK Odžaci, but also stayed with the Spartak reserves, playing friendly matches with the first team.

 Return to Sloga Kraljevo

 In August 2017, Parezanović returned to his home club Sloga Kraljevo.
 He scored from penalty kick on his premiere match in 5–0 home victory over Dragačevo.
 After he replaced suspended Vladimir Čolić as a left-back in the third fixture match of the 2017–18 season in the Morava Zone League, Parezanović adapted as a centre-back since the next fixture match.
-He also realised penalty shot against Slavija Kragujevac, same month.
-He scored his third season goal in 15 fixture match against Jošanica.
+He also scored a penalty against Slavija Kragujevac, in the same month.
+He scored his third goal of the season in match 15 against Jošanica.
 Parezanović has been promoted as a captain in a match against on 5 May 2018, when he was also elected for a player of the match in 0–0 draw to Takovo.